Avianca Ecuador: History

-AeroGal was founded in November 1985 by the Ecuadorian businessman Carlos Serrano Lusetti to offer air transportation of passengers and cargo in Continental Ecuador and the Galapagos Archipelago.
+AeroGal was founded in November 1985 by Ecuadorian businessman Carlos Serrano Lusetti to offer air transportation of passengers and cargo in Continental Ecuador and the Galapagos Archipelago.
 It began operating in 1986 with 2 Dornier Do 28s with a capacity for 12 passengers each.

 In October 2009, AeroGal was 80% taken over by Synergy Group and announced its merger with Avianca and TACA Airlines.
 With the merger, the company expanded its connections to Europe.
 It also merged with Vuelos Internos Privados, being the first Ecuadorian company of this firm.
 The codes shared with this airline were still preserved in Aerogal's image, but since it merged with AviancaTaca Holding, it was part of the same company.

 Avianca invested US$7.2 million to strengthen and modernize the company.
 Despite the purchase by Avianca, AeroGal continued using its separate identity until June 18, 2014, when the airline was renamed to Avianca Ecuador and continues to operate in Ecuador.
 On June 18, 2014, AeroGal was renamed under the brand Avianca Ecuador, but the official name was not changed accordingly until early 2018, when the company was officially renamed to Avianca Ecuador S.A.

+On May 10, 2020, Avianca filed for Chapter 11 bankruptcy in the United States after failing to pay bondholders, becoming one of the major airlines to file for bankruptcy due to the COVID-19 pandemic crisis.